 - Midsomer Murders: In "Blood Wedding", the murderer clamps a hand over the mouth of the third Victim of the Week before killing her by thrusting a hatpin into her ear.

-- Done often to Adorkable geek Seth by his girlfriend Summer in The O.C., usually in a playful manner when he won't shut up.
+- Hand Gagging is done often to geeky Seth by his girlfriend Summer in The O.C., usually in a playful manner when he won't shut up.

 - On The Office Jim does this to Dwight while trying to prevent him from doing something stupid.
 Dwight immediately licks his hand and Jim is left wondering how there was that much saliva.

 - Our Miss Brooks: In "Magic Christmas Tree", Miss Brooks puts her hand over Walter Denton's mouth to stop his painfully off-key rendition of "Deck the Halls".